keboola/connection-docs/templates/ua-and-ga4-comparison/ua-and-ga4-comparison.md

 Apart from Universal Analytics, you must authorize at least more data source.

 **Important:** We use the Google Analytics component for both Universal Analytics (formerly GA3) and Google Analytics 4.
-Therefore, it's essential to be cautious about which component you are authorizing.
+Therefore, it's essential to exercise caution when determining which component you are authorizing.

 ### Universal Analytics
-Please authorize your Universal Analytics account (formerly GA3), and select the period for extracting the data..
+Please authorize your Universal Analytics account (formerly known as GA3), and select the period for data extraction.

 {: .image-popup}
 ![Authorize Data Source](/templates/ua-and-ga4-comparison/universal-analytics.png)